-3.1 Direct ageing for 2012/13
+4.3 Direct ageing for 2014/15

-A final age estimate was given for 99 of the 100 SBT selected for ageing.
-Ages ranged from 1-5 years and the length to age relationship is given in Fig. 1.
-The coefficient of variation between readings was 2.85%.
-When successive readings of otoliths differed, they were only by ± 1 (n=12) indicating a good level of precision.
-For these fish, a final age was obtained by re-examining the otolith with the knowledge of the previous two age estimates as recommended by Anon.
+A final age estimate was given all 100 SBT selected for ageing from the Australian surface fishery.
+Ages ranged from 1-6 years and the length to age relationship is given in Fig. 3.
+The average percent error between readings was 4.18% and the percent agreement was 74.0%.
+When successive readings differed, they were only by ±1 indicating a good level of precision.
+When readings differed, a final age was obtained by re-examining the otolith with the knowledge of the previous two age estimates as recommended by Anon.
 (2002).
-The percent agreement between readers was 75% and 100% were within +/-1.
-The CV was 5.86%.

-Table 2 shows the numbers of fish by age in each 5-cm length class for the fishing seasons.
+Table 3 shows the numbers of fish by age in each 5-cm length class for the fishing seasons.
 These data are used in both the standard ALK and M&B methods of estimating the proportions of fish at age in the surface fishery, noting that for the M&B method the data are broken down by 1-cm, as opposed to 5-cm, length classes.